Emergency Treatment of Allergic Reactions to Foods

 Fatal and near-fatal food allergic reactions usually occur away from the home after an unintentional ingestion of a food that the individual knew he/she was allergic to.

 The severity of the first reaction does not predict how future reactions will be.
-While your first reaction to a food could have been mild, it does not mean that future reactions will also be mild - reactions are unpredictable and future ones could be very severe.
+While your first reaction to a food (or insect sting) could have been mild, it does not mean that future reactions will also be mild - reactions are unpredictable and future ones could be very severe.

-Studies demonstrate that the majority of fatal food allergic reactions occur in individuals with peanut and tree nut allergy who ate candy or bakery products before finding out what the ingredients were.
+Studies demonstrate that the majority of fatal food allergic reactions occur in individuals with peanut and tree nut allergy who ate candy or bakery products before finding out what the ingredients were, so remember to always check the ingredient label before eating something.

 Some allergic reactions are “bi-phasic”, meaning the reaction returns 4-8 hours after the initial reaction.